systemd.timer — Timer unit configuration

 for details.
 To optimize power consumption, make sure to set

 this value as high as possible and as low as

 Delay the timer by a randomly selected, evenly

 distributed amount of time between 0 and the specified time

 value.
 Defaults to 0, indicating that no randomized delay

 shall be applied.
 Each timer unit will determine this delay

-randomly each time it is started, and the delay will simply be
+randomly before each iteration, and the delay will simply be

 added on top of the next determined elapsing time.
 This is